 Emotional State

-An Emotional State is a subjective experience that involves a psychophysiological response and a mental label (within an emotional agent).
+An Emotional State is a psychological state that involves subjective experience, physiological responses, and behavioral expressions within an emotional agent.

 - Context: